jwhittle933/thesis-research/treatment_hexaplaric_signs_fritsch.md

-# The Treatment of the Hexaplaric Signs in the Syro-Hexplar of Proverbs, by Charlest T. Fritsch
+# The Treatment of the Hexaplaric Signs in the Syro-Hexplar of Proverbs, by Charles T. Fritsch

 169: "Then, too, the Greek translation of Proverbs is characterized by a certain freedom of expression and by certain peculiarities in the mode of translating."